Prometheus: Towards Long-Horizon Codebase Navigation for Repository-Level Problem Solving: Methodology

 To capture relationships across FileNodes, ASTNodes, and TextNodes, we define five directed edge types.
 These relationships are essential for representing the structural, syntactic, and lexical context necessary for code understanding and issue resolution.
 The \texttt{HAS\_FILE} edge (black) connects directories to their child files or subdirectories, preserving the repository hierarchy.
 The \texttt{HAS\_AST} edge (purple) links each file node to the root of its corresponding abstract syntax tree. \texttt{PARENT\_OF} edges (gray) connect AST nodes to reflect syntactic hierarchy within the tree. \texttt{HAS\_TEXT} edges (blue) associate file nodes with their segmented textual content, and \texttt{NEXT\_CHUNK} edges (orange) connect sequential text chunks to maintain document order.
-Together, these relationships enable the graph to represent structural, syntactic, and lexical information in an integrated and queryable format.
+Together, these relationships enable the graph to represent structural, syntactic, and lexical information in an integrated and practical format, exposing the repository knowledge graph through a set of structured query tools.